Mark Fotheringham (Scottish footballer)

-Mark McKay Fotheringham (born 22 October 1983) is a Scottish football coach and former player, whose most recent job was as head coach of EFL Championship club Huddersfield Town.
+Mark McKay Fotheringham (born 22 October 1983) is a Scottish football coach and former player, who is a first team coach of SPFL Premiership club Celtic He has also been head coach of Huddersfield Town.

 After beginning his playing career with Celtic, he broke through to regular first team football with Dundee and appeared for the Scotland under-21 team.
-He has subsequently played for a number of clubs in Scotland, England, Switzerland and Cyprus, notably Norwich City, where he was club captain.
+He subsequently played for a number of clubs in Scotland, England, Switzerland and Cyprus, including Norwich City, where he was club captain.

 Playing career

 Fotheringham played three times for Celtic.
 At the time of his debut, he was the youngest player ever to play in Celtic's first team.
 In 2003, he moved to one of his hometown clubs, Dundee.
 After two years with the Dark Blues, making 59 appearances and scoring four goals in all competitions, Fotheringham moved to Germany with SC Freiburg, where he played for a season.
 After an unsuccessful trial with Leeds United, Fotheringham moved to FC Aarau of the Swiss Super League in 2006 but left midway through the season.